Linoleoyl-CoA desaturase

 The three substrates of this enzyme are linoleoyl-CoA, an electron acceptor AH_{2}, and O_{2}, whereas its three products are gamma-linolenoyl-CoA, the reduction product A, and H_{2}O.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O_{2} with oxidation of a pair of donors resulting in the reduction of O to two molecules of water.
 The systematic name of this enzyme class is linoleoyl-CoA,hydrogen-donor:oxygen oxidoreductase.
 Other names in common use include acyl-CoA 6-desaturase, Delta6-desaturase (D6D or Δ-6-desaturase), Delta6-fatty acyl-CoA desaturase, Delta6-acyl CoA desaturase, fatty acid Delta6-desaturase, fatty acid 6-desaturase, linoleate desaturase, linoleic desaturase, linoleic acid desaturase, linoleoyl CoA desaturase, linoleoyl-coenzyme A desaturase, and long-chain fatty acid Delta6-desaturase.
 This enzyme participates in linoleic acid metabolism.
 It employs one cofactor, iron.

 The enzyme is molecularly identical across all living things.
 It is present in animals, plants, fungi, and cyanobacteria.

 D6D is one of the three fatty acid desaturases present in humans along with Δ-5 and Δ-9, named so because it was thought to desaturate bond between carbons 6 and 7, counting from carboxyl group (with the carboxyl group carbon numbered one).
 The number 6 in the name of the enzyme has nothing to do with omega-6 fatty acids.
 In humans, D6D is encoded by the FADS2 gene.

 Function

 D6D is a desaturase enzyme, i.e. it introduces a double bond in a specific position of long-chain fatty acids.
 D6D is necessary to synthesize longer chain omega-3 and omega-6 fatty acids.
 In humans, it is used principally for the conversions of cis-linoleic acid to gamma-linolenic acid (GLA), and palmitic acid to sapienic acid.
 It also converts alpha-linolenic acid (ALA) to stearidonic acid and tetracosatetraenoic acid to tetracosapentaenoic acid, intermediate steps in the synthesis of ALA to EPA and of EPA to DHA, respectively.

-Separately from its function in synthesizing EPA and DHA, D6D plays a contributory role in fatty acid re-esterification, required for the return of unoxidized free fatty acids into white adipose tissue as triglycerides.